 Future of Afro dance in India

-Afro dance has been growing popularity in India over the past few years as more dancers and choreographers adopt the style.
+So all the above mentioned names who have started Afro-dance in India and taken forward.
+Afro dance has been growing popularity in India over the past few years. as more dancers and choreographers adopt the style.
 Afro dance delivers a novel and exciting experience for dancers and audiences alike with its distinctive rhythms and energetic motions.
-Incorporating elements of Afro dance into their work, some of India’s most renowned choreographers have already had a huge impact on the country’s dance culture.
+Incorporating elements of Afro dance into their work. some of India’s most renowned choreographers have already had a huge impact on the country’s dance culture.

 In addition, the prevalence of social media and digital media will probably expand the audience for afro dance in India and elsewhere.
 The visibility and impact of Afro dance are anticipated to increase enormously as dancers and choreographers share their performances and approaches online.